MonoGame/Starter-Kit-3D-Platformer/README.md

 - jumppad

 All of these have already been imported into the `level.blend` file.
+When you open the `.blend` file it will ask if you want to run the `AddMenu` script.
+This script adds a `Platformer->Run Platformer Export` menu to the Blender menu to make it easy to export to the game.

 To layout more platforms, select one of the platforms you want to add and duplicate it (Shift+D).
 You can then move it to the desired location.